-The Master of Arts in Counseling Program requires between 2-6 years of academic study from initial enrollment to graduation depending on the amount of credits taken per semester.
-Please contact Dr. Patrick Rowley, Director of the Program at firstname.lastname@example.org or 610.527.0200 x2322 to better understand the duration of the program according to your plan of study.
+The Master of Arts in Counseling Program takes 2.5 years of academic study from initial enrollment to graduation depending on the amount of credits taken per semester.
+Please contact Dr. Patrick Rowley, Academic Unit Leader at email@example.com or 610.527.0200 x2322 to better understand the duration of the program according to your plan of study.

 Monday through Thursday evenings with classes meeting at 5:15 to 7:15 p.m. and 7:30 to 9:30 p.m.
 Courses are offered at Rosemont's main campus and at our partner campus in Allentown, PA (Cedar Crest College).

 The program provides assistance in identifying specific sites depending on student area of interest for practicum and internship placement, i.e. site contact information.
 It is your responsibility to initiate the conversation with the potential placement site.

 The program will support you throughout this process by practicing interview skills and by reaching out to potential placement sites, if deemed necessary.
 Both concentrations, School Counseling and Clinical Mental Health Counseling, require 700 hours of supervised experience under the supervision of a faculty member.

 If you've completed previous graduate work, you may request the transfer of a maximum of two 3-credit courses.
 A course may not have been previously applied toward a graduate degree, and it must have been initiated no more than five calendar years prior to requesting its acceptance in transfer at Rosemont.

 The course(s) must provide a good match for the relevant Rosemont College program of graduate study, and a grade of a “B” (3.0) is required.
 All requests for transfer credits must include a copy of the official course description from the College where the course was taken, as well as an official transcript showing the grade earned.